aiyengar2/k8s-docs/docs/provisioning/02_provisioning_v2.md

 ### Bootstrapping v.s.
 Managing `Machine`s

-One of the biggest differences is that most upstream CAPI providers only support **provisioning + bootstrapping** Machines, whereas Rancher supports **provisioning + managing** Machines via `rancher/system-agent`.

 > **Note**: What is "bootstrapping" a machine?
 >
 > The term "bootstrapping" comes from the phrase "to pull oneself by one's bootstraps".